How do we reduce burnout for 911 dispatchers?

 What have we learned?

-Dispatchers with access to the email-based program had significantly lower burnout, on average, compared to those without access, four months after the end of the program.
-Additionally, those with access to the program took somewhat more leave time and were significantly less likely to resign from their job four months later.
+Four months after the end of the program, dispatchers with access to the email-based program had significantly lower burnout, on average, compared to those without access.
+Additionally, those with access to the program were significantly less likely to resign from their job four months later.
 In our online studies to understand how these messages help reduce burnout, we found that these emails increase a sense of belonging and perceived social support.

 What comes next?